The Abencerraje: Synopsis

 The tale is set in the 15th century, when John II ruled the Crown of Castile.
 We meet Rodrigo de Narváez, a knight whose heroic feats in the war against the Moors had him appointed governor of the Málaga towns Álora and Antequera.
 On a patrol of Álora, Narváez and his men split up, with four squires following Narváez and five going alone.
 The group of five encounters a Moorish man on a horse and attacks him.
 The group is defeated, and Narváez comes over to fight the man.
 The exhausted Moor falls to the ground, but says that he must not be defeated.
 Narváez helps him up and asks him to explain himself.

 The Moor introduces himself as Abindarráez the Younger, a scion of the Abencerrajes.
 Once the pre-eminent noble family of Granada, the king of Granada executed the Abencerrajes and ten others supposedly plotting his assassination.
 The people of Granada mourned their deaths.
 The king decided that no Abencerraje was to live in Granada except Abindarráez's father and uncle.
 Any future Abencerraje must be raised outside the city, any daughter married outside.
 Abindarráez was therefore raised by the governor of Cártama, alongside the governor's daughter, Jarifa.
 The children formed a close bond and, when they eventually learned that they were not related, fell in love.
 When the king of Granada moved the governor to Coín, leaving the youths behind, Jarifa confessed her love to Abindarráez.
 Abindarráez, then, was riding past Álora to attend his wedding in Coín.
 Moved, Rodrigo de Narváez allows Abindarráez to go to Coín if he promises to return in three days to be Narváez's captive.

 Abindarráez finishes his journey to Coín where he and Jarifa marry.
 Jarifa tells Abindarráez of her plan to give him ownership over her father's land.
 Abindarráez then tells Jarifa the promise he made to Narváez, and Jarifa insists on going with him to Álora.
 On the way, an old man tells them how, while Narváez was governor of Antequera, he fell in love with a beautiful lady.
 However, since she was married, she spurned him.
 Later, after her husband praised Narváez, she professed her love for him, but Narváez left upon learning that she was married.

 When the newlyweds arrive at Álora, Rodrigo de Narváez gives them food and a room, and treats Abindarráez's wounds.
 Abindarráez asks Narváez for help solving his troubles; Narváez writes to the king of Granada, promising that he will pay his prisoners' ransom as long as the king makes Jarifa's father pardon them for marrying without his consent.
-Jarifa's father begrudgingly does so, and the couple return to Coín.
+Jarifa's father begrudgingly does so, and the couple returns to Coín.
 There Abindarráez sends his gratitude and respect to Narváez, as well as six thousand gold coins, four horses, four lances with golden hilts and tips, and four shields.
 Narváez accepts everything but the gold, which he sends back.
 Finally, he writes to Jarifa explaining his love and respect for Abindarráez.